 Why Cadence Is the Overlooked Variable

 The business case for thought leadership has never been stronger.
-According to the 2025 Edelman-LinkedIn B2B Thought Leadership Impact Study, 71% of decision-makers say thought leadership is more effective at demonstrating value than traditional marketing, and 86% say it directly influences whether they add a vendor to their RFP shortlist.
-That's not soft brand value—that's pipeline access.
+According to the 2025 Edelman-LinkedIn B2B Thought Leadership Impact Study, a strong majority of hidden decision-makers say high-quality thought leadership is more effective at conveying a supplier's value than traditional marketing, and that consistent thought leadership makes them more likely to champion a vendor during the RFP process.
+That's not soft brand valueβthat's pipeline access.

 Framework: The Bi-Monthly Mainstream Article Strategy